Hasib Aziz

-Hasib Aziz, also spelled Haseeb Aziz, is the commissioner of Chittagong Metropolitan Police of Chittagong, the second largest city of Bangladesh.
+Hasib Aziz, also spelled Haseeb Aziz, was the commissioner of the Chittagong Metropolitan Police of Chittagong, the second largest city of Bangladesh.
 He is the former head of the Interpol desk in Bangladesh.

 Early life

 Aziz was born on 30 December 1971 in Sakhipur Union, Debhata Upazila, Shariatpur District, Bangladesh.
-His father, M Azizul Haque, was a former inspector general of Bangladesh Police and advisor in the Iajuddin Ahmed ministry.
+His father, M. Azizul Haq, was a former inspector general of Bangladesh Police and advisor in the Iajuddin Ahmed ministry.

 Career

 Aziz joined Bangladesh Police from the 15th batch of Bangladesh Civil Service on 15 November 1995.

-He served as SDPO Bagerhat, DySP in CID, DySP in Railway Police and Addl.
-SP APBN - 9 until 2001.
-In 2002 he was appointed Addl.
-SP (HQ), Jhenaidah.
-In 2004 he was appointed as DCP (Headquarter) in CMP.
 Aziz led a police team to Chittagong University in 2004 following a bomb threat.
-In 2006 he was appointed as SP Feni.

 In 2008, Aziz was the assistant inspector general of police in charge of Interpol in Dhaka.
-He sought information from Hong Kong police on wealth of M Morshed Khan, former Foreign Minister, in the city state.
+He sought information from Hong Kong police on the wealth of Morshed Khan, former foreign minister, in the city state.

-Aziz was appointed commandant (Additional Deputy inspector general) Police Training Centre, Tangail in March 2015.
+Aziz was appointed commandant (additional deputy inspector general) of the Police Training Centre, Tangail, in March 2015.
 He was serving in Police Telecom.
 He was transferred to Armed Police Battalion headquarters in May.
 He led an investigation into a knife attack at Dhaka Airport in 2016.
 He served at the CID's Detective Training School as additional deputy inspector general.

-In September 2024, Aziz was appointed commissioner of Chittagong Metropolitan Police following the fall of the Sheikh Hasina led Awami League government.
-He replaced Commissioner Saiful Islam while Ahsan Habib Palash was appointed Deputy Inspector General of Police of the Chattogram Range.
+In September 2024, Aziz was appointed commissioner of Chittagong Metropolitan Police following the fall of the Sheikh Hasina-led Awami League government.
+He replaced Commissioner Saiful Islam while Ahsan Habib Palash was appointed deputy inspector general of police of the Chattogram Range.
 He was appointed with six other metropolitan commissioners around Bangladesh.
 Aziz launched block raids to deal with increased crime in Chittagong.
-He oversaw the detention of Helal Uddin Ahmed, former secretary of Bangladesh Election Commission.
+He oversaw the detention of Helal Uddin Ahmed, former secretary of the Bangladesh Election Commission.